ARCHIVES:

 The Fat Man had broken down the circle of power with such precision it appeared a kind of cosmology or mandala a native mind would construct to explain order to a young brave.

-"But, isn't it true that we've progressed about civil rights and environmental issues?"
+"But isn't it true that we've progressed about civil rights and environmental issues?"

 "The story isn't over yet.
 Everything that progresses, regresses at a particular point.
 It takes ten years to push a world to progress and a few minutes to undo everything.
 It only works when everyone is the same and no longer dissatisfied with his lot.
 Ah, but he always gets dissatisfied!
 And so, civil rights and the environment become objects of his dissatisfaction in ways that undermine the very value of these things."

-What the Fat Man had not understood, however, was the progress, if authentic, became a value and became part of the living body of citizens.
+What the Fat Man had not understood, however, was that progress, if authentic, became a value and became part of the living body of citizens.
 The particulars of a progressive era were erected and torn down but the value created at the center of them was not.
 That, to the mind of the hypothetical citizen, was the whole point and he marveled at the flow of value through his own culture.

 The hypothetical citizen was hoping the night signs that blazed until 2am while he walked the streets would define the light and shadow side of this peculiar consciousness.
 If it is an idea, it must progress and discover its profound weakness.
 It must, too, find its great strength and re-orientate itself to high ideals.
 If it fails to do that democracy, as a form of consciousness, would dissolve into forms of conflicts that would demand the autocrats once again.
 That's what the crowds said to him running toward the games in the twilight hours.
-"There is danger living in a live democracy, however obscure it may seem.
+"There is danger living in a live democracy, however obscure it may seem."

 Loss!
 Into the machinery of freedom.